WKahnZA/AIPrompts/Career and Professional Development/RoleAdvisorv2.md

 This set of prompts will guide you through a career discussion to recommend roles for you based on your skills.
 This is useful input into CareerGPT which can be found here https://aka.ms/careergpt

 ### How to use these prompts
-- Log into chatgpt https://chat.openai.com/, start a new conversation and enter the prompt.
+- Log into chatgpt https://chat.openai.com/, start a new conversation and enter the prompt (you can also try the GPT-4 model by using Bing Chat).

 - In preperation for this discussion prepare a list of skills, activities you enjoy and activities you dislike about various work and roles.